OptimShi/WeenieViewer/README.md

 ## How to use?

 Program will attempt to open the sqlite database on load (if using the source, a copy of this database can be found in the Releases as part of the binary package).
 Enter a search term into the box and it will automatically search and filter as you type.
-Double click an result to open it and view more details (which does not actually display any details).
+Double click an result to open it and view more details.